Skip to content

 Allow the following ports with ufw.

-You can start to see "pfSense" logs come in through the archives.log.
+You can start to see logs from the pfSense IP address come into the archives.log.

 Go the the "Discover" tab.